 Arthur I. Cyr

-Arthur I. Cyr has been the director of the A. W. Clausen Center for World Business at Carthage, a first-class learning facility that prepares students for leadership in our global economy and society.
-Prior to coming to Carthage, he served as president of the Chicago World Trade Center Association, the vice president of the Chicago Council on Foreign Relations, a faculty member and administrator at the University of California-Los Angeles, and an executive at the Ford Foundation in the International and Education Divisions.
+Arthur I. Cyr is the director of the International Political Economy Program and a professor of political science at Carthage.
+Prior to coming to Carthage, he served as president of the Chicago World Trade Center Association, the vice president of the Chicago Council on Foreign Relations, a faculty member and administrator at the University of California-Los Angeles, and an executive at the Ford Foundation in the International and Education/Research Divisions.

 He is the author of four books on international relations and British politics: “After the Cold War — American Foreign Policy, Europe and Asia” (Macmillan/Palgrave and New York University Press, 1997; revised edition 2000, translated into Korean by Oruem Publishing); “Liberal Politics in Britain” (John Calder Ltd. and Transaction Press, 1977; revised edition 1988); “U.S. Foreign Policy and European Security” (Macmillan and St. Martin’s, 1987); and “British Foreign Policy and the Atlantic Area: The Techniques of Accommodation” (Macmillan, 1979).
 He also authored the monograph “Taiwan: The Commercial State” (Baltimore: University of Maryland School of Law, 2003; revised edition 2005).